Registration Opens December 1, 2014

 Continuing Education Credit & Professional Development Hours

-- All psychologist participants will be eligible for 13.0 CE credits.
-Multi-Health Systems (MHS) is approved by the American Psychological Association to sponsor continuing education for psychologists.
-MHS maintains responsibility for this program and its content.
+- All psychologist participants will be eligible for 12.0 CE credits.
+Texas A&M University is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Texas A&M University maintains responsibility for this program and its content.

 - Law enforcement professionals will receive TCLOE credit.